Signed in as:

 As the gua sha tool moves over the body, small capillaries may break and create bruise-like markings.
 These markings will diminish in the days following treatment.
 In Chinese medicine, we refer to those markings as "sha" or sand, as it resembles grains of sand coming to the surface of the skin.

 Electroacupuncture uses two needles in each meridian point, or acupuncture point, and then connects to a machine that passes a small electric current through the needle.
-Electroacupuncture helps to block your pain by activating bioactive chemicals in your body.
-This process may decrease your sensitivity to the pain you’re feeling.
-It’s also been shown to help reduce inflammation in your body.

 When you get electroacupuncture, it activates your sympathetic nerve fibers.
 By activating these fibers, your body releases endogenous opioids such as endorphins, which help to reduce inflammation.
 The activated nerve fibers may also help to reduce feelings of persistent pain.
 This makes it a good treatment for chronic pain and stress.